Hutchesontown C: Design

 Hutchesontown C was commissioned in 1959, with Spence receiving assistance from a project architect, Charles Robertson.
-Spence and Robertson, partly inspired by Le Corbusier's giant maisonette blocks in Marseille, designed two "colossal, rugged 20-storey slabs" featuring inset communal balconies.
+Spence and Robertson, partly inspired by Le Corbusier's Brutalist maisonette blocks in Marseille, designed two "colossal, rugged 20-storey slabs" featuring inset communal balconies.
 In revealing the design, Spence said to the Glasgow Corporation's Housing Committee that "on Tuesdays, when all the washing's out, it'll be like a great ship in full sail", a reference to Glasgow's shipbuilding heritage.
 He hoped to revive working-class life of the tenement back green.
 His remarks helped break down resistance to tall blocks among the councillors.

 Construction

-Although Spence began work in 1960 at about the same time as constructors Wimpey began work on their three 20-storey blocks in the Royston area of Glasgow, Wimpey's Royston 'A' flats were ready for occupation before Spence had finished his foundations.
+Although Spence began work in 1960 at about the same time as constructors George Wimpey began work on their three 20-storey blocks in the Royston area of Glasgow, George Wimpey's Royston 'A' flats were ready for occupation before Spence had finished his foundations.
 Queen Elizabeth II unveiled a commemorative plaque on the base of the block on 30 June 1961.
 The Scottish Office normally set a ceiling on costs of housing at £2,800 per dwelling, but Spence was allowed to exceed it; Robertson recalled that the width of some flats was reduced by half an inch in order that their cost came down to below £3,000 per flat.
 The Glasgow Corporation and the Housing committee under David Gibson made an exception to their normal demand for speed and output in housing schemes on the project.
 The construction work was undertaken by Holland & Hannen and Cubitts (Scotland) Ltd, and the buildings were finally ready for occupation in 1965.